jodaz/speedstudy/log.md

 ### Day 10: February 4, Sunday

-**Today's progress**: I finished HTML/CSS course from Shay Howe!
+**Today's progress**: I finished HTML/CSS book from Shay Howe!
 I know it will serve as a catapult (?) to develop better pages.
 Also, I finished chapter 4 of Prealgebra.

 **Thoughts**: I'm afraid I didn't had the progress I expected on Algorithms.
 Tomorrow will be my first test in college, I hope to pass it.